dylan7474/ESP8266-VictronHA/README.md

    make setup
    ```

    The script configures a local Arduino toolchain.
-It now detects
+It detects both
-   both `/etc/apt/sources.list` and the newer `/etc/apt/sources.list.d/ubuntu.sources`
+   `/etc/apt/sources.list` and the newer `/etc/apt/sources.list.d/ubuntu.sources`
-   and will skip mirror configuration if neither file exists.
+   and skips mirror configuration or package installation if `apt-get` is not
+   available on your system.

 3. Compile the sketch for NodeMCU v2 (default make target):